LeoLi225/LDY/README.md

 As developers writing user guides may just be a part of work routine.
 Developers may also write documentation for their peers and in the workplace.
 Being able to write clear and concisely is a valuable asset to have in the workplace.

 We have attempted to maximize readability in our guide by breaking down a complicated procedure into bite size easy to digest pieces.
+To highlight certain areas to our reader we have added the following icons:

+A :smiley: indicate a user has successfully followed the steps given.
+A :bulb: to indicate that the following information is important.
+A ❗ indicates information that the user does not want to ignore.
+If ignored it could be catastrophic.

+## Conclusion

+This user guide challenged our ability of communicating our knowledge of a software to a beginner.
+It was difficult to clearly state each task a reader had to do.
+We had to explicitly state each step.
+Leaving no step to be implied.

+This assignment gave us the opportunity to approach a problem through the eyes of a beginner.
+It challenged us to consider what problems may a beginner face when they attempt to complete a specific task.

+This assignment tested our ability to communicate.
+It was the first time we have worked as a trio.
+As a group, we continuously communicated with one another, especially when we faced difficulty.
+Through communication with each other, we felt less alone not only in this assignment but in the program in general.

+Thank you using our Discord customization user guide.
+We hope this user guide was able to help you accomplish the task you wish to complete.
 This document was built on: <a href="https://github.com/pmarsceill/just-the-docs"><h2>Just the Docs</h2></a>